-- 20. Describe two anticipated measurable outcomes for your proposed project and activities.
-The most noticeable measurable outcome is the number of homes and other historic structures that are rehabilitated using these funds.
+18. Describe two anticipated measurable outcomes for your proposed project and activities.

+The most obvious measurable outcome is the number of homes and other historic structures that are rehabilitated using these funds.
 By providing a matching grant the City is making it more economically feasible to do costly home repairs and restoration.
-Indirect or "domino" effects are also realized via this program.
-Once one historic property owner completes his/her repairs, then frequently their neighbors are induced to paint or repair their homes in order to "keep up" with what their neighbor has just done.
+The program also has indirect or "domino" effects.
+Once one historic property owner completes his/her repairs, their neighbors are frequently induced to paint or repair their homes in order to "keep up."
 Then the next homeowner on the other side may feel the same way and do the same thing, etc. The other measurable outcome is amount of money invested into these projects.
-Our grant funds often only make up a small percentage of expensive historic preservation projects. - 21.
-Select the appropriate activity category below for your project.
-Projects categories are listed in the order of highest priority for 2016 at the top of each list.
+Our grant funds often only make up a small percentage of expensive historic preservation projects.

+19. Select the appropriate activity category below for your project.

+23. Select the appropriate activity sategory select for your project.

 Public Services

 Homeless shelter and services

-Meals / Nutrition
+s Meals / Nutrition

-Youth / Childcare / Abused and neglected children
+s Youth / Childcare / Abused and neglected children

-Seniors and Disabled
+s Seniors and Disabled

 Substance Abuse / Mental Health / Healthcare

 Transportation

 Domestic abuse

 Education

 Employment training

-HIV / AIDS

-Other (list)

-NRSA

-Meals / Nutrition

-Youth / Childcare / Abused and neglected children

-Seniors and disabled

-Substance Abuse / Mental Health / Healthcare

-Domestic abuse

-Education

-Employment training

-Transportation

 HIV / AIDS

 Other (list)